Pro-police PAC says its raised $750K in the first three weeks

 Protect Our Police PAC (POP PAC), an advocacy group formed earlier this month to counter “defund the police” candidates, is targeting district attorney and attorney general elections across the country.

-It was formed by former Philadelphia police officers and supported through an investment by a local police union.
+It was formed by former Philadelphia police officers and supported through an investment by a local police union and is organized as a political action committee in Pennsylvania.

 Nick Gerace, president of POP PAC, said 30 candidates have already submitted applications for funds.
-It has also picked up donations from more than 2,100 donors in 50 states.

 “The support we’ve received from all 50 states has again proven that the overwhelming majority of Americans do not want to defund the police,” Mr. Gerace said in a statement.
 “Protect Our Police PAC will be the channel for pro-police advocates nationwide to help reverse the narrative that ‘all cops are bad’ and elect leaders who will stand with law enforcement.”